23W-GBAC/Shutter101/Automation.md

 done
 ```

-Creating the markdown file I will base the name of it on the name of the directory itself.
+Creating the markdown file, I will name it base on the name of the directory itself.
 We use *pwd(print working directory)* to get the directory name then *basename* for getting only the last part of the directory.
 If I try pwd in the terminal it will give this:

 >/home/jayson/jysndabu/photos/Simbach